Barbados Junior Robotics Camps

 The Barbados Junior Robotics Camps are annual summer enrichment programs for young Barbadian students interested in robotics.
 The aim of the day camps is to introduce basic technology and engineering concepts to children.
 The camps are targeted at children who are passionately interested in science, technology, engineering, and mathematics (STEM) and enjoy hands-on work.
 The camps are held in partnership with the University of the West Indies, Cave Hill Campus.
 The Caribbean Examinations Council (CXC) is also a key partner in our educational programs.

 The broader vision is that: (1) the growing interest in robotics will spawn the formation of robotics clubs in our schools, (2) more Caribbean students will become skilled enough to compete with other youngsters in international robotics competitions, (3) the youngsters who participate in such camps will have a head start in joining the technology-competent workforce of the future, and (4) a fraction will go on to create new globally-competitive technology industries that will help to diversify the economies of the Region.

 The VEX Robotics Curriculum is employed for Levels I and II of the camp.
-Our modified VEX robotics curriculum comprises a mix of class room teaching, and hands-on building through the use of VEX Robotics Kits.
+Our modified VEX robotics curriculum comprises a mix of classroom teaching, and hands-on building through the use of VEX Robotics Kits.
 VEX is recognized as a leading classroom robotics platform (see http://www.vexrobotics.com/).
 Through this curriculum, the students are introduced to STEM and robotics.
 They learn about the basic components of robots, and see examples of how science and math are applied to engineering.
 In the Level III camp, the students will build their own robots.
 A tour to a company which uses robots is often planned, so that the campers can observe real robots in action.
 The students will have fun using this knowledge to automate devices (chain reaction programming) and build an autonomous robot.
-At the end of the month-long camp, the students demonstrate the operation of their robots to an audience, and certificates are awarded to the teams.
+At the end of the month-long camp, the students demonstrate the operation of their robots to a public audience, and certificates are awarded.

 The Level I camp focuses on “teleoperated” robots (robots operated remotely), but we also begin to introduce concepts of autonomous robots.
 More specifically, the curriculum includes: learning about simple machines and motion (such as pulleys and pendulums), learning about mechanisms such as motors and gear ratios, learning how sensors work, and an introduction to the basics of programming.
 The students then have fun applying this knowledge to automate devices (chain reaction programming) before attempting to build an autonomous robot.